hasura/ndc-hub/rfcs/0000-deployment.md

   - `serve` should start a HTTP server on port `8080`, which is compatible with the NDC specification, with `/` as its base URL.
     - For example, `http://connector:8080/query` should implement the query endpoint
     - The default port can be overwritten using the `HASURA_CONNECTOR_PORT` environment variable.
-- The image entrypoint should be set to the connector process, and the default `CMD` should be set to the `serve` command.
+- The image `ENTRYPOINT` should be set to the connector process, and the default `CMD` should be set to the `serve` command.
+This can mean setting it to the connector executable itself, or some intermediate executable/script that eventually provides its command line arguments to the connector executable.
 - The connector can read environment variables on startup for configuration purposes
   - The following environment variables are reserved, and should not be used for connector-specific configuration:
     - `HASURA_*`
+    - `OTEL_EXPORTER_*`
   - Connectors can use environment variables as part of their configuration.
 Configuration that varies between different environments or regions (like connection strings) should be configurable via environment variables.
-- The connector should send any relevant trace spans in the OTLP format to the OTEL collector hosted at the URL provided by the `HASURA_OTLP_ENDPOINT` environment variable.
+- The connector should send any relevant trace spans in the OTLP format to the OTEL collector hosted at the URL provided by the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable.
-  - Spans should indicate the service name provided by the `HASURA_OTEL_SERVICE_NAME` environment variable.
+  - Spans should indicate the service name provided by the `OTEL_SERVICE_NAME` environment variable.
 - If the `HASURA_SERVICE_TOKEN_SECRET` environment variable is specified and non-empty, then the connector should implement bearer-token HTTP authorization using the provided static secret token.
 - Information log messages should be logged in plain text to standard output.
 - Error messages should be logged in plain text to standard error.